civicrm/civicrm-dev-docs/docs/api/v4/actions.md

 ## getfields

-Fetch entity metadata, i.e. the list of fields supported by the entity
+Fetch entity metadata, i.e. the list of fields supported by the entity.
+There is now an option that you can pass in for get fields which is `loadOptions`.
+This is the equivilant of the apiv3 getoptions API call.
+When used for any field that specifies a pseudoconstant it will return the relevant options in an options key.
+You can also pass in an option `IncludeCustom` which will specifiy whether to include the relevant custom fields for that entity or not.

 ## replace